-I am a certified by ASCH as a Consultant in Clinical Hypnosis which indicates that I have the knowledge and experience in clinical hypnosis and also, I can supervise others in studying these techniques: www.JohnRyderPhD.com (for more info).
+I am certified by ASCH as a Consultant in Clinical Hypnosis which indicates that I have the knowledge and experience in clinical hypnosis.
+Also, I can supervise others in studying these techniques: See my website for more info.

 There are two major academic journals about hypnosis that are published regularly:

 - International Journal of Clinical and Experimental Hypnosis

 There are many good books about this subject starting with classic texts and going to the more modern; here is a short list of my favorites:

 - Hypnosis and Suggestion in Psychotherapy by H.Bernhein

 - Hypnotherapy — An Exploratory Casebook by Milton Erickson and Ernest Rossi